 For tourists, health services are not free, but the cost tends to be rather reasonable.
 Depending on where you are from, you may be able to be reimbursed at home (EU citizens).
-The phone number of health emergencies is 118 and there is an extensive networks of hospitals and GPs in the country.
+The phone number of health emergencies is 118 and there is an extensive network of hospitals and GPs in the country.

-Tourist destinations and big cities tend to have English speaking doctors for local expats and visitors.
+Tourist destinations and big cities tend to have English-speaking doctors for local expats and visitors.
 Healthcare is managed at a regional level so the facilities and booking systems for appointments will vary depending on your location.

 What to Pack for Italy

 Your packing list for Italy will vary quite a bit depending on the season.
 Aside from basic clothing items, I recommend you carry:

 - Excellent walking shoes (sneakers or walking sandals)